precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 Ideally, the thumb key used in chords shouldn't be a key that's often followed or preceded by a home row key such as space.
 All in the spirit of reducing accidental misfires when typing normally.

+One nifty thing about this method is that you don't need to keep holding down all the combo keys.
+You can press all the keys that compose the combo to trigger it and then only keep a single combo key down to maintain the modifier active, thus freeing your other fingers.

-This is also one of the rare cases where you're better off without the [combo improvements PR](https://github.com/qmk/qmk_firmware/pull/8591) by [sevanteri](https://github.com/sevanteri).
-Without support for overlapping combos, all you need to define is a combo for each of the 8 modifiers; chording multiple home row mods will automatically call all the required combos.
-Whereas with sevanteri's PR, you will need to specify a combo for
+Overlapping combos used to be unsupported so all you needed to define is a combo for each of the 8 modifiers; chording multiple home row mods would have automatically called all the required combos.
+Whereas with the new combo improvements, you will need to specify a combo for

   1. <kbd>Ctrl</kbd>
   2. <kbd>Alt</kbd>